openearth/dgds-backend/README.md

 ## Prerequisites

 This is built to be used with Python 3.
-Update `Makefile` to switch to Python 2 if needed.

 Some Flask dependencies are compiled during installation, so `gcc` and Python header files need to be present.
 For example, on Ubuntu: